konrad-szychowiak/edu/BSR/AppArmor/README.md

     ```
 1. Use AppArmor GUI to inspect how the policy can be created
 1. Use the in-console generator (`aa-genprof`) this time and set up a policy for your script
+2. Switch the profile to the enforce mode `aa-enforce` and check if you can run the script.
+3. Now modify the script to point you to a different file and folder.
+Check the same folder but different file (e.g. ~/sample2.txt) and different directory (e.g. /temp/smaple.txt)

 # Exercises